A view of les Pelouses de Bertignolles from near the entrance.Pelouses de Bertignolles.

 Botanists looking at a sedge Carex sp on the edge of one of the shallow pools.

-Yarrow Broomrape (aka Sand or Wormwood Broomrape), rare and specialised in terms of habitat and host (it is parasitic), one of the prettiest of its family.
+Sand Broomrape Phelipanche arenaria, rare and specialised in terms of habitat and host (it is parasitic), one of the prettiest of its family.

 The gorgeous male chafer beetle Hoplia caerulea, abundant on this site.